Topological Holography: Towards a Unification of Landau and Beyond-Landau Physics: Introduction

-\newl In this paper, we describe a different approach towards the unification of Landau and beyond-Landau paradigms.
-Our approach exploits the topological nature of global symmetries to decouple the global-symmetry features of a symmetric quantum system from its local physics.
+In this paper, we describe a different approach toward the unification of Landau and beyond-Landau paradigms.
+Our approach exploits the topological nature of global symmetries to decouple the global-symmetry-related features of a symmetric quantum system from its local physics/dynamics.
 The symmetry operators and their action on charged operators can be holographically encapsulated in a topologically-ordered system that lives in one higher dimension.
-Independently, related ideas have recently appeared in the literature under the name of symmetry TFTs \cite{Freed:2018cec, GaiottoKulp202008, Apruzzi:2021nmk, Bhardwaj:2020ymp, Apruzzi:2022dlm, FreedPI}.
 The action of symmetry operators on charged operators is encoded in the braiding of topological defects (e.g., anyons in $2+1$ dimensions) of the topologically-ordered system.
 From this point of view, different phases such as Landau symmetry-breaking phases, SPTs as well as (Abelian) topologically-ordered phases all arise on the same footing, i.e, as gapped boundaries of a topological order in one higher dimension.
 Furthermore, the bulk topological order can be thought of as a theoretical gadget that allows one to conveniently discover numerous non-perturbative statements about the space of symmetric quantum systems.
-These include classification of gapped phases, order parameters of each phase as well as non-trivial dualities that act on the space of theories.
-The dualities descend from the internal symmetries of the bulk topological order and reveals rich hidden structures of the space of theories.
+These include the classification of gapped phases, order parameters of each phase as well as non-trivial dualities that act on the space of theories.
+The dualities descend from the internal symmetries of the bulk topological order, which act on boundary theories through topological domain walls, and reveal rich hidden structures of the space of theories.
 We develop tools to exploit these dualities to constrain and construct the phase diagram and compute its various features efficiently through a study of the associated topological order.
 In order to provide concrete realizations that exemplify the utility of this approach in the simplest physically-relevant setting, we restrict ourselves to the study of $1+1d$ quantum systems with finite Abelian group symmetry.
-Ideas related to using topological orders in one higher dimension to study symmetric quantum systems have appeared in a number of recent works \cite{Witten199812, Freed:2018cec, GaiottoKulp202008, Wen_higher, Wen_Fusion,Ji:2019ugf, Thorngren_anyon, Chatterjee:2022kxb, Chatterjee:2022tyg, Apruzzi:2021nmk, Bhardwaj:2020ymp, Apruzzi:2022dlm,Lootens:2021tet, Aasen_2016, Aasen:2020jwb,HuWan202007,HuHuangHungWan202109,KongZheng201705,KongZheng201905,KongZheng201912,KongWenZheng202108,XuZhang202205,KaidiOhmoriZheng202209}.
-The present work provides a complimentary approach to these past works.
-Our work contextualizes the notion of symmetry TFTs/topological holography to concrete lattice models that are fairly standard in quantum magnetism and lays out a detailed and practical framework to use such abstract notions to study the generically complex phase diagrams of these models.